FAIRmat-NFDI/pynxtools/docs/learn/multi-format-reader.md

             self.config_file, create_link_dict=False
         )
 ```
 Next up, we can make use of the config file, which is a JSON file that tells the reader which input data to use to populate the template.
+In other words, the config.json is used for ontology mapping between the input file paths and the NeXus application definition.
 Essentially, the config file should contain all keys that are present in the NXDL.
 A subset of a typical config file may look like this:
 ```json
 {
   "/ENTRY/title": "@attrs:metadata/title",